 Ph.D. candidates are required to pass 6 total cumulative exams, at least two by the end of their fourth semester of residence and all six by the end of the 6th semester.
 In addition, at least 3 of the 6 exams must be passed in the candidate’s area of concentration.
 Students failing to pass two cumes by the end of their fourth semester may be expelled from the program.
 Students unable to complete 6 cumes in 6 semesters will be automatically placed in the M.S. program and be expected to complete the M.S. thesis by the end of the seventh semester.

 Registration for, and attendance at, Department seminars is required.
 Students are required to register for Division Seminar every semester until they have been admitted to candidacy.
 Six (6.0) hours of credit for seminar courses may be applied to the Ph.D. degree requirements.
 All Ph.D. candidates must present a seminar to the Department based upon a topic from the current chemical literature.
 The seminar must be presented before the end of the students' 4th semester in residence.
-The seminar should be scheduled with the chemistry department coordinator for seminar programs.
+The seminar should be scheduled with the Chemistry Department coordinator for seminar programs.
 Students presenting seminars are required to enlist two faculty to attend their seminar and provide the faculty with a Seminar Review Form for a written review of the quality of the presentation; the Seminar Review Form can be obtained from the department website.
-Students should remember that faculty will only agree to attend if given sufficient notice (one to two weeks) before the seminar.
+Students should remember that faculty will only agree to attend if given sufficient notice (one month minimum) before the seminar.

 The maximum time allowed by the SSE Graduate Program for completion of the Ph.D. degree is seven years.
 The Department, however, strongly encourages students to attempt to complete requirements in no more than five years.